The Team of the Neurodiversity Foundation:

 – John Scholtz

-John Scholt is an appreciated external advisor of the 2Tango organisation & Neurodiversity.
+John Scholt was an appreciated external advisor of the 2Tango organisation & Neurodiversity.
 John is a great entrepreneur with a broad skillset, that aids with advice an coaching.